TBD in action

 You need to have a comprehensive and meaningful suite of automated tests, mostly unit tests with a more selective approach to e2e and integration tests.

-These need to be fast and reliable and should give the team enough confidence to consider the code deployable as soon as it passes them.
+These need to be fast and reliable and the team should trust them enough to consider the code deployable as soon as it passes them.
+They should be the judge of what is or isn’t production ready.

 Locally reproducible